Some criteria for regular and Gorenstein local rings via syzygy modules: Acknowledgements

 \section{Acknowledgements}

 The author would like to express his sincere gratitude to Hailong Dao who suggested the results of Jorgensen and Leuschke.
 The motivation for Theorem~\ref{thm: III} came from these results.
-It is a great pleasure to thank Clare D'Cruz, Manoj Kummini and Tony J. Puthenpurakal for fruitful discussions and giving several helpful suggestions.
+It is a pleasure to thank Clare D'Cruz, Manoj Kummini and Tony J. Puthenpurakal for fruitful discussions and giving several helpful suggestions.
 The author would also like to thank Chennai Mathematical Institute for providing postdoctoral fellowship for this study.
+Finally, the author thanks the referee for a few comments and suggestions.